skx/yal/README.md

 * Type checking for function parameters.
   * Via a `:type` suffix.
 For example `(lambda (a:string b:number) ..`.
 * Support for macros.
+  * See [mtest.lisp](mtest.lisp) for some simple tests/usage examples.

-Here's what the optional parameters look like in practice:
+Here's what optional parameters, inspired by Emacs, look like in practice:

 ```lisp
 (define foo (lambda (a &b &c)  (print "A:%s B:%s C:%s\n", a b c)))